NATIONAL ARTICHOKE HEARTS DAY

 On March 16th, National Artichoke Hearts Day offers a tasty option to add flavor to any dish.

 According to the California Artichoke Advisory Board, artichokes are a good source of antioxidants, vitamin C, folate, and magnesium.
 The antioxidants in artichokes are very good for your liver and help promote healthy skin.
 Artichokes are also high in fiber, calcium, and protein while low in calories.
-For all of these reasons, along with being fat-free and cholesterol-free, artichokes are truly a healthy and delicious food to celebrate!
+These reasons, plus being fat-free and cholesterol-free, make artichokes a healthy and delicious food to celebrate!

 - The total antioxidant capacity of an artichoke flower head is one of the highest reported for vegetables.